Arthur Balfour: Background and early life

+Arthur James Balfour was born on 25 July 1848 at Whittingehame House, East Lothian, Scotland, the eldest son of James Maitland Balfour and Lady Blanche Gascoyne-Cecil.

+The name of Balfour is an ancient one in Scotland which was probably derived from a settlement near Markinch in Fife.

-Arthur Balfour was born at Whittingehame House, East Lothian, Scotland, the eldest son of James Maitland Balfour (1820–1856) and Lady Blanche Gascoyne-Cecil (1825–1872).
-His father was a Scottish MP, as was his grandfather James; his mother, a member of the Cecil family descended from Robert Cecil, 1st Earl of Salisbury, was the daughter of the 2nd Marquess of Salisbury and a sister of the 3rd Marquess, the future prime minister.
-His godfather was the Duke of Wellington, after whom he was named.
-He was the eldest son, third of eight children, and had four brothers and three sisters.
+His father was a Scottish MP, as was his grandfather James; his mother, a member of the Cecil family descended from Robert Cecil, 1st Earl of Salisbury, was the daughter of the 2nd Marquess of Salisbury and his first wife, Mary Frances Gascoyne (born 1802; m.
+1821; died 1839), and she was a sister of the 3rd Marquess, the future prime minister.
+Arthur's godfather was the Duke of Wellington, after whom he was named.
+He was the eldest son, third of eight children, and had four brothers and three sisters: His elder sisters Eleanor and Evelyn, his younger siblings Cecil, Alice, Francis Maitland Balfour (later a Cambridge embryologist), Gerald (who also became a politician) and then his youngest brother Eustace, who became an architect.
 Arthur Balfour was educated at Grange Preparatory School at Hoddesdon, Hertfordshire (1859–1861), and Eton College (1861–1866), where he studied with the influential master, William Johnson Cory.
-He then went up to the University of Cambridge, where he read moral sciences at Trinity College (1866–1869), graduating with a second-class honours degree.
-His younger brother was the Cambridge embryologist Francis Maitland Balfour (1851–1882).
+He then went up to the University of Cambridge, where he read moral sciences at Trinity College (1866–1869).